 In addition, operating your contact centre in the cloud brings about a host of benefits such as easy and powerful integrations, higher data security and lower costs.
 We’ll cover more of that later on.

-“That’s great, I’m sold!
-But how do I set up a contact centre in the cloud?” you say.
+But how can you set up a contact centre in the cloud?

 The beauty of it is that you can easily purchase the services you need, reducing the burden on your internal IT support team.